-ARCOS (number) [Function]

-ACOS (number) [Function]

-Takes the arccosine, in radians, of number.
-Results in system-missing if number is not between -1 and 1 inclusive.
+ARCOS (number) ACOS (number) Takes the accosine, in radians, of number.
+Results in system-missing in not between -1 and 1 inclusive.
 This function is a PSPP extension.

-ARSIN (number) [Function]

-ASIN (number) [Function]

-Takes the arcsine, in radians, of number.
-Results in system-missing if number is not between -1 and 1 inclusive.

-ARTAN (number) [Function]

-ATAN (number) [Function]

-Takes the arctangent, in radians, of number.

-COS (angle) [Function]

-Takes the cosine of angle which should be in radians.

-SIN (angle) [Function]

-Takes the sine of angle which should be in radians.

-TAN (angle) [Function]
+[Function] [Function] f number is ARSIN (number) ASIN (number) Takes the arcsine, in radians, of number.
+Results in system-missing if nu between -1 and 1 inclusive.
+[Function] [Function] mber is not ARTAN (number) ATAN (number) Takes the arctangent, in radians, of number.
+[Function] [Function] COS (angle) Takes the cosine of angle which should be in radians.
+[Function] SIN (angle) Takes the sine of angle which should be in radians.
+[Function] TAN (angle) Takes the tangent of angle which should be in radians.
+Results in system [Function] n-missing at

 Takes the tangent of angle which should be in radians.
-Results in system-missing at values of angle that are too close to odd multiples of pi/2.
+Results in system-missing at values of angle that are too close to odd multiples of $\pi/2$ .
 Portability: none.